 What Types of Assisted Living Care Are There?

-Senior living generally has four levels of care available: Independent living, Assisted Living, Skilled Nursing (nursing home) and Memory Care.
+Senior living generally has four levels of care available: Independent Living, Assisted Living, Skilled Nursing (nursing home), and Memory Care.
 Some communities offer all levels, many only one.
-You can find out more about the different levels of care in this article titled “Making Sense of Senior Living Options.”

 How Has COVID-19 Impacted Assisted Living Communities?